Juan de Sámano: Nariño's Southern Campaign

-Sámano'a invasion of southern New Granada caused panic of amongst the republican government of the United Provinces of New Granada and the Free State of Cundinamarca who joined together to raise an army to counter this invasion.
+Sámano's invasion of southern New Granada caused panic of amongst the republican government of the United Provinces of New Granada and the Free State of Cundinamarca who joined to raise an army to counter this invasion.

 The president of Cundinamarca, Antonio Nariño offered to command the army to drive the royalists out of the south as well as liberate Quito.
 Nariño was accepted by both Cundinamarca and the United Provinces who made him a lieutenant general and commander of the army of the Union with around 2,000 troops including infantry, cavalry, and artillery at his helm.
-Nariño marched south to launch his campaign in August of 1813.
+Nariño marched south to launch his campaign in August 1813.

 Nariño's plan consisted of crossing the Andes through the Guanacas pass and approaching Popayán from the east, while at the same time Colonel Rodriguez would march from Ibague along with Colonel Guiterrez's troops marching down south from Antioquia and invade the Cauca Valley and approach Popayán from the north.
 On December 20, 1813, Nariño at the head of his 2,000 strong army began their crossing of the Andes, with Rodriguez and Guitierrez also starting their march as well.
 Samano soon received information of his enemy's movements and decided to split his army in two sending 1,000 men north to the town of Quilichao under the command of his second-in-command Lt.
 Colonel Ignacio Asín to defend Popayán from the north while he would block Nariño from the east at the strategic bridge over the Palacé river with 600 troops.